 People’s perceptions of the brand are wrong or outdated.

 Markets change, businesses change, and so do customers.
-As a business’ products, services, and other offerings develop, it may be that consumer perceptions and understanding of what the company does is no longer up-to-date.
+As a business’ products, services, and other offerings develop, it may be that consumer perceptions and understanding of what the company does are no longer up-to-date.
 Becoming known as the ‘go-to’ company for a certain product or service is hugely beneficial, but must update and evolve with time to stay appropriate.
-Marketing and communication must remain clear, concise and engaging enough that consumers notice – and interact with – it.
+Marketing and communication must remain clear, concise, and engaging enough that consumers notice – and interact with – them.